openresty/lua-resty-upstream-healthcheck/README.markdown

 Status
 ======

-This library is still under early development and is still experimental.
+This library is still under early development but is already production ready.

-The API is still in flux.

 Synopsis
 ========